harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 and hardware wallets, as well as the [PSBT][topic psbt] data format, by allowing the signing of *virtual transactions* that look like real transaction but which can be safely signed because they aren't valid according to Bitcoin's consensus rules.
-Hopefully this improvement will allow generic signmessage to start to receive adoption.
+Hopefully, this improvement will allow generic signmessage to start to receive adoption.

 {:#musig2}